JoshBrading/Q2-Plants-Vs-Stroggs/readme.txt

 John Carmack
 Id Software

+///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Plants Vs. Strogg’s

 A Plants Vs. Zombies mod for Quake 2.
 Plants defend the players house from zombies, if the zombies reach the house the player loses.
+Note: This ONLY works with the provided map, "The Standoff" in the bonus folder.
+Type "start" in cmd to start the game.
+Use left and right bracket to cycle plants.

 Plants

-Sunflower
+*Sunflower
-Produces 25 sun per click
+ *Produces 25 sun per click
-Wall-nut
+*Wall-nut
-Deal no damage and takes awhile to break down Peashooter
+ *Deal no damage and takes awhile to break down *Peashooter
-Shoots a single projectile per shot
+ *Shoots a single projectile per shot
-Repeater
+*Repeater
-Shoots projectiles in bursts of 2
+ *Shoots projectiles in bursts of 2
-Threepeater
+*Threepeater
-Shoots 3 projectiles across 3 lanes per shot
+ *Shoots 3 projectiles across 3 lanes per shot
-Potato Mines
+*Potato Mines
-Landmine that takes awhile to charge, Kills anything that steps on it Cherry Bombs
+ *Landmine that takes awhile to charge, Kills anything that steps on it *Cherry Bombs
-Explodes a few seconds after being placed
+ *Explodes a few seconds after being placed

 Stroggs (Zombies)